86% of Influencers’ Posts in Southeast Asia are not Compliant with Facebook’s Branded Content Policies

 “#ad”, “#sponsored”, “#sp” and “#partner”.
 Are these hashtags enough for audiences to determine the relationship between a brand and the influencer?

-Not long after the FTC issued those warnings in the US, Instagram introduced their Branded Content Tool.
+Not long after the FTC issued those warnings in the US, Instagram introduced its Branded Content Tool.
 The aim of the tool is to “bring transparency and consistency of Branded Content on Instagram” and “help creators disclose results of partnerships”.
 This tool allows influencers to tag their business partners and appear on top of the post right below the username, ‘Paid partnership with [brand]’.
-It is worth mentioning that the much sought after analytics about stories on Instagram is available to the partnering brand for 14 days, if the post is tagged correctly, without the influencer needing to hand over their account details.
-Instagram has incentivised properly tagged partnerships with analytics the brand would otherwise not have or would find hard to obtain.
+It is worth mentioning that the much sought after analytics about stories on Instagram is available to the partnering brand for 14 days if the post is tagged correctly, without the influencer need to hand over their account details.
+Instagram has incentivized properly tagged partnerships with analytics the brand would otherwise not have or would find hard to obtain.

 Why does this matter?

 We believe authenticity and disclosing the nature of partnerships between brands and influencers will help to create sustainable relationships.
 People will turn away from disingenuous brands, we have seen it before.
 Remember the Kendall Jenner and Pepsi commercial that received such a huge backlash from fans all over the world?
 Clearly, she signed up for a commercial that she didn’t understand completely and if she truly vouched for the brand, Pepsi, why have we never once seen her with a can of Pepsi in Keeping Up with The Kardashians?

 Below is an example of an influencer who is compliant and one who isn’t:

 An influencer who upfront tells you this post is a paid partnership or another who hard-sells a brand without telling you it’s a paid post and, therefore, leads you to believe it’s a “good-to-share” kind of post.